AjinkyaSambare/LocalMySqlConfiguration/README.md

+## Join the Community
+[Join Curious PM Community](https://curious.pm/) to connect, share, and learn with others!

 # GPT-4 Database Integration System
 This project demonstrates how to integrate GPT-4 with a MySQL database using Python.
 The script accepts user prompts, retrieves responses from GPT-4 via Azure OpenAI, formats the responses, and stores them in a database.
 Additionally, the script allows users to retrieve the last stored entry from the database.

 ---